thisisignitedoreo/taper/README.md

 ---

-_good for distributing malware and priated games /s_
+_good for distributing malware and pirated games /s_